Surprise (S.E.S. album)

-Surprise is the first compilation album by South Korean girl group S.E.S., released under SM Entertainment on July 11, 2001.
+Surprise is the first compilation album by South Korean girl group S.E.S., released by SM Entertainment on July 11, 2001.
 The record is composed of Korean versions of the group's Japanese songs.
-"Just In Love" (originally "Yume wo Kasanete") was spawned as the album's single.
+"Just In Love" (originally "Yume wo Kasanete") was released as a single.
 A bonus track, "Fate World" (a Korean version of "Meguriau Sekai"), is included.
 The album sold over 357,000 copies in South Korea.

 Commercial performance

 Surprise peaked at number three on the MIAK monthly album chart in July 2001, selling 250,627 copies within the month.
 It was ranked the 16th best-selling album of the year in South Korea, having sold nearly 358,000 copies.